cloudera/terraform-provider-cdp/README.md

 # Terraform-provider-cdp

 Implements a terraform provider for CDP resources.
-Terraform is the de facto tool for "declerative infrastructure".
+Terraform is the de facto tool for "declarative infrastructure".
 This repo implements a provider for CDP so that CDP resources (credentials, environments, datalakes, datahubs, etc) can be created using terraform.
 Target terraform version is 0.12.